 Playing the game is as simple as buying credits, and then clicking on the chip denominations you want to use as your wager.
 Clicking on the table, in the section corresponding to the bet-type one intends to make, will essentially launch the wager.
 The game is played with two dice, the sum of which makes up the result which players attempt to predict.
 Clicking the “Roll” button will effectively launch the roll and get the action underway.

-While the game’s rules are mostly the same across NJ’s online craps tables, there are four different craps software providers operating in the state.
-We have the Gamesys variant (Tropicana and Virgin), the NYX one (Pala), the Amaya version and the Craps Pro offering.
+While the game’s rules are mostly the same across New Jersey’s online craps tables, there are a few different craps software providers operating in the state.
+We have the Gamesys variant (Tropicana and Virgin), NYX (Pala and Scores), and then Borgata, BetMGM, and Party Casino utilize the WINstudios software for their craps needs.

 Some of the aforementioned casinos feature handy demo versions for their craps games as well, through which would-be players can gain a peek into exactly how the game works and what they can expect once they register a real money account.

-One such operator is Virgin Casino, whose online craps demo lets players access every feature of the full game, without the need to sign up an account.
+One such operator is Virgin Casino, whose online craps demo lets players access every feature of the full game, without needing to create an account.
 While the software does actually allow players to use chip denominations as small as $0.10, the minimum bet is $0.50.

 Graphics and Special Features